lvanschilfgaarde/lordcephei.github.io/pages/formatting.md

 This will create the same _\_site_{: style="color: green"} folder, but will also host the website locally.
 Read your terminal output for the address of the site.

 _Note:_{: style="color: red"} Before committing your changes to the repo, please ensure you delete the _\_site_{: style="color: green"} folder so as to not clutter the repo unnecessarily.

+### _Hosting Files_
+Images, input files and whatever other files your tutorial or documentation needs can be hosted on the site, provided they are not too large.
+Files stored in the _assets/download/_{: style="color: green"} directory in the site source will be accessible on the site.
+Simply upload your file to the relevant folder, be that _img_{: style="color: green"}, _inputfiles_{: style="color: green"} etc. If a category does not exist, feel free to create one with a relevant name.

+If your file is too large, contact us and we can look at other options.
+To actually commit the changes to the site, follow the making changes guide above; uploading your extra assets is as simple as commiting any other file.